For around 5000 years, the people of Shanxi Province have lived in cave houses.

 Today, the village is home to farmers

-Some houses of Lijiashan can be rather fancy, not just caves built into the hillside, but with stone and brick facades and tiled interiors, surrounded by courtyards.
+Some cave houses in Lijiashan can be rather fancy, not just holes dug into the hillside, but built with stone-brick facades and tiled interiors, surrounded by courtyards.

 I slept on a Kang bed – a brick base that doubles as a bed and daytime seating area.